arash-ke/ocserv-docker/README.md

 - `ENABLE_NAT` Add masquerade to nat table.
 The default is false.
 - `DEFAULT_DOMAIN` Update config to set this domain.
 The default is empty.
+- `KEY_BITS` Private key length.
+The default is 2048

 ### Config files

 - `/etc/ocserv/ocserv.conf` ocserv main configuration file.
 - `/etc/ocserv/iptables.v4.rules` iptables configration.
+- `/etc/ocserv/server.crt` Server certificate file.
+Will be automatic generated on first run if file not exists
+- `/etc/ocserv/server.pem` Server private file.
+Will be automatic generated on first run if file not exists
+- `/etc/ocserv/ca.crt` CA file.
+Will be automatic generated on first run if file not exists

 ## References